Derek Fisher: Los Angeles Sparks (2019–2022)

 On June 7, 2022, the Sparks and Fisher parted ways as head coach and general manager after the Sparks started the year off 5–7 after bringing in Liz Cambage.
 Fisher went 54–46 as head coach during his Sparks tenure.
 He was 1–4 in the playoffs.

 Crespi Carmelite High School - Encino, California (2023)

 On August 7, 2023, Crespi Carmelite High School in Encino, California announced that Fisher would be their new head basketball coach.

 Television analyst

 Fisher made guest appearances on television broadcasts throughout his career, and he began working professionally as a broadcaster in the spring of 2016.
 Multiple times during the NBA season, Fisher appeared as an analyst on TNT's Inside the NBA, and NBA TV.
 At the start of the 2016–17 NBA season, Fisher joined Spectrum SportsNet as an in-studio analyst for the Los Angeles Lakers.
-At the beginning of the 2025–26 NBA season, Fisher joins NBC Sports as the game analyst for NBA on NBC.
+At the beginning of the 2025–26 NBA season, Fisher joined NBC Sports as a game analyst for NBA on NBC.